The Reading Spree

 How and why did The Reading Spree start?

-– I wanted to address my huge reading backlog, and I thought reading and reviewing based on themes and commonalities would be a fast and fun writing exercise
+I wanted to address my huge reading backlog, and I thought reading and reviewing based on themes and commonalities would be a fast and fun writing exercise.

+I suddenly had a lot of time as a ‘funemployed’ 20-something, and I needed a distraction from several stressful life events, like unplanned unemployment and the death of two longtime friends.
 So up went a free blog on Blogspot, which I moved to a free WordPress account after a few months, and then to a self-hosted one.

 You used to review books by theme.
 Why did you do it then, and why did you stop?